 If you are running an e-commerce website, you likely have at least some idea about your intended target audience.
 But do you know their mentality as they try to decide whether to buy items on your website?
+Let’s explore the 5 Types of E-Commerce Website Shoppers & How to Win Them Over.

 Members with identical demographic information can behave very differently on online stores.
 For example, you may sell women’s fashion to females between the ages of 30 and 55 in a certain geographic area.
 But naturally, two women who fall into all of these criteria will have very different personalities and shopping criteria when looking for new clothing.